Iridar/WOTCRescueDenmother/WOTCRescueDenmother/ReadMe.txt

 You can use this console command to add Denmother to your crew at any point during the campaign:
 [code]GiveDenmother[/code]

+[h1]COOKED ASSETS[/h1]

+This mod's packages are cooked to reduce their size and improve loading times.
+However, Unreal Editor is unable to open cooked packages, so if for whatever reason you need to inspect this mod's packages, you can find the uncooked version of the mod on [b][url=https://github.com/Iridar/WOTCRescueDenmother]GitHub[/url][/b].

 [h1]CREDITS[/h1]